microsoft/sarif-tutorials/docs/2-Basics.md

 A SARIF log is a JSON file.<sup><a href="#note-1">1</a></sup>
-The SARIF spec defines an _object model_ to describe the contents of this file, and the top-level object -- the object that represents the log file as a whole -- is the `sarifLog` object.
+The SARIF spec defines an _object model_ to describe the contents of this file, and the top-level object &mdash; the object that represents the log file as a whole &mdash;
+is the `sarifLog` object.

 To work with the contents of a log file in your program,